OpenFieldAutomation-OFA/ros-weed-control/teknic_hardware/README.md

 - `vel_limit`: Velocity limit in rad/s (without `feed_constant`) or m/s (with `feed_constant`).
 Used for position moves.
 - `acc_limit`: Acceleration limit in rad/s^2 (without `feed_constant`) or m/s^2 (with `feed_constant`).
 Used for position and velocity moves.
 - `homing`: If set to 2, the motor is always homed on activation.
 If set to 1 the motor is only homed if it has not been homed yet.
 If set to 0 the motor is never homed.
+- `read_only`: OPTIONAL.
+If set to 1, will disable the motor and regularly print the current position.
 - `peak_torque`: OPTIONAL.
 Peak torque of the motor in Nm.
-This is necessary if you want the `effort` state interface.
+This is necessary if you want the `effort` state interface to work.

 It is not possible to disable the trajectory planning on the motor, therefore `vel_limit` and `acc_limit` always have to be specified.
 When using MoveIt 2 with `joint_trajectory_controller` you should set lower joint limits than the ones set here.